codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_418.rst

 Breaking Changes
 ****************

 -  Due to a security issue in the ``API\ResponseTrait`` all trait methods are now scoped to ``protected``.
-See the `Security advisory` <https://github.com/codeigniter4/CodeIgniter4/security/advisories/GHSA-7528-7jg5-6g62>` for more information.
+See the `Security advisory GHSA-7528-7jg5-6g62 <https://github.com/codeigniter4/CodeIgniter4/security/advisories/GHSA-7528-7jg5-6g62>`_ for more information.